Brais Méndez

-Brais Méndez Portela (born 7 January 1997) is a Spanish professional footballer who plays as an attacking midfielder for La Liga club Real Sociedad and the Spain national team.
+Brais Méndez Portela (born 7 January 1997) is a Spanish professional footballer who plays as an attacking midfielder for La Liga club Real Sociedad.

 Club career

 Celta

 Born in Mos, Pontevedra, Galicia, Méndez joined RC Celta de Vigo's youth setup in 2012, from Villarreal CF. On 7 September 2014, he made his senior debut with the reserves, starting in a 1–0 Segunda División B away win against Real Murcia.

 Méndez scored his first senior goal on 4 September 2016, netting his team's second in a 3–1 victory at CD Palencia.
 The following 21 August, after spending the whole preseason with the main squad, he renewed his contract until 2021.

 On 21 September 2017, Méndez made his professional – and La Liga – debut, starting in the 1–1 home draw against Getafe CF. He scored his first goal in the competition on 31 March 2018, equalising a 1–1 away draw with Athletic Bilbao.

 On 30 July 2020, Méndez extended his contract until 2024.
 The ensuing season was his most prolific with nine goals, including both in a win over Deportivo Alavés at Balaídos on 20 December.